• Skip to primary navigation

 • Ready in less than 30 minutes!

-• Pro-tips included in step by step instructions!
+• Pro tips are included in step-by-step instructions!

 • You could use this recipe for shortcakes, but I highly recommend this shortcake recipe instead that uses a sweet biscuit or scone instead.